jfspps/howtos/ProgrammingC++/3_MFCApplications copy.md

 The bitwise AND evaulation achieves multiple outcomes.
 If both bit sequences for `nFLags` and `MK_CONTROL` are non-zero and identical then the evaluation  returns TRUE.
 If `nFlags` is 0, then this will always fail (`MK_CONTROL` is never 0).
 Likewise if a different action was fired (a different key was pressed) then the bit sequences would differ and this evaluation would also fail.

+In the case of the Sketcher Demo, the `OnMouseMove()` function is involved with drawing successive temporary shapes (aka elements) as the mouse cursor moves.
+The other message handlers (`WM_LBUTTONDOWN` and `WM_LBUTTONUP`) are responsible for initialising the starting and ending points
+(coordinates) within a View object.